Dr. Panjabrao Deshmukh Krishi Vidyapeeth: Student welfare

 The university has established the Dr. Panjabrao Deshmukh Competitive Forum (Dr. PDCF) to extend the facilities to the students for guidance and preparation of different competitive examination.

 Extension education

 Imparting of extension education is one of the mandatory functions of the university.
 The university has 11 Krishi Vigyan Kendras (KVK), which undertake training and demonstrations for the benefit of farmers.
 It also has a Training and Visit Scheme (T&V) at Nagpur, Sindewahi and Yavatmal.

 The Directorate of Extension Education of the university has been recognized by the Ministry of Agriculture, Govt. of India, as the Center of Excellence for imparting training on Dryland Agriculture Technology.

-Institution Village Linkage Program (IVLP): The pilot project on technology assessment and refinement through IVLP sponsored by ICAR,New Delhi is being implemented by the university in the village Gorwha, Taluka Barshitakli, District Akola, since 1995.
+Institution Village Linkage Program (IVLP): The pilot project on technology assessment and refinement through IVLP sponsored by Indian Council of Agricultural Research, New Delhi is being implemented by the university in the village Gorwha, Taluka Barshitakli, Akola district, since 1995.

 Vice Chancellor

 Dr.S.
 R. Gadakh (a distinguished agronomist) has been appointed as the Vice Chancellor (VC) of this university in September 2022 for a term of five years.

 Former Vice Chancellors, in chronological order, are as given below: